justmurty/auto_refresh/README.md

 - Select the refresh interval or set a custom one.
 - Click "**▶**" to start or "**✖**" to stop the refresh.
 - Click elements by providing **x, y** coordinates.
+- Use the "**Keep Awake**" button to prevent your computer from going to sleep while the extension is running.

+## "Keep Awake" Feature

+- The **Keep Awake** button in the extension's interface keeps your computer from entering sleep mode while the refresh or click functions are active.
+This is particularly useful if you're running tasks that need continuous monitoring.

+### How to Use:
+- Click the "**☕**" button to activate the "Keep Awake" feature (this will ensure that your computer stays awake).
+- Clicking it again will deactivate the feature, and your computer can return to its normal sleep behavior.

 ## Permissions